graduate student studying machine learning and neuroscience

 Email: ted@gatsby.ucl.ac.uk

 Moskovitz T, Kao T, Sahani M*, Botvinick M* (2023).
 Minimum Description Length Control.
-International Conference on Learning Representations (ICLR). *Equal Contribution.
-To appear. paper
+International Conference on Learning Representations (ICLR). *Equal Contribution. paper

 Moskovitz T, Miller K, Sahani M, Botvinick M (2022).
 A Unified Theory of Dual Process Control.
 Preprint. paper